DedsecKnight/mini-judge/README.md

 # Mini-Judge

+## Update

+-   Mini-Judge now supports 2 input strategies
+    -   Automatic Input Strategy: used for when source code is expected to read from stdin
+    -   Manual Input Strategy: used for when source code is expected to read directly from test case file
+-   Refer to [To Change Input Strategy](to-change-input-strategy) for more details

 ## Introduction

 -   A Python script that will automatically run your source code against a set of provided test cases.